edrapac/edrapac.github.io/index.md

 ## TIL (Today I Learned)

+* 3-18-2021: Not much of a TIL but today I published several solutions to various KringleCon2020 challenges, very overdue since I had these commits sitting since Dec of 2020 but better late than never!
+Partial writeup can be found [here!](https://github.com/edrapac/KringleCon2020)

 * 3-02-2021: TIL of 2 very useful linux CLI tricks involving `awk` and `find` respectively.
 The first trick is that `awk` can be used to fuzzy match on columns of text.
 Let's say that we have a 3 column file, `myfile.txt` like the one below:
 ```
 testing		foobar		thisisatest